rust-bakery/nom/README.md

 assert_eq!(multi(b), Done("ef".as_bytes(), vec!["abcd".as_bytes(), "abcd".as_bytes()]));
 assert_eq!(multi(c), Done("azerty".as_bytes(), Vec::new()));
 ```

+Here are the basic combining macros available:

+- **opt!**: will make the parser optional (if it returns the O type, the new parser returns Option<O>)
+- **many0!**: will apply the parser 0 or more times (if it returns the O type, the new parser returns Vec<O>)
+- **many1!**: will appy the parser 1 or more times
+- **fold0!**: takes an assembling macro and a parser, and will fold the macro on many0 of the provided parser
+- **fold1!**: takes an assembling macro and a parser, and will fold the macro on many1 of the provided parser

 There are more complex (and more useful) parsers like the chain, which is used to parse a whole buffer, gather data along the way, then assemble everything in a final closure, if none of the subparsers failed or returned an `Incomplete`: